Harrison, New York: Economy

-Harrison is and has been home to the corporate headquarters of several well-known companies, including the MasterCard headquarters, MasterCard International Global Headquarters, PepsiCo, and Central National-Gottesman.
-Atlas Air and subsidiary Polar Air Cargo have their headquarters in Purchase.
-Texaco's headquarters, a 750000 sqft building, was in Harrison.
-In 2002, after Chevron and Texaco merged, Chevron sold the former Texaco headquarters to Morgan Stanley.
+Harrison is and has been home to the corporate headquarters of several well-known companies, including the MasterCard headquarters, MasterCard International Global Headquarters,"Harrison town, New York."
+U.S. Census Bureau.
+Retrieved on January 18, 2010.
+PepsiCo, and Central National-Gottesman.
+Atlas Air and subsidiary Polar Air Cargo have their headquarters in Purchase."Contact Us ."
+Polar Air Cargo.
+Retrieved on February 13, 2011.
+"Atlas Air / Polar Air Cargo – Headquarters 2000 Westchester Avenue Purchase, NY 10577 USA" Texaco's headquarters, a 750000 sqft building, was in Harrison."Harrison village, New York."
+U.S. Census Bureau.
+Retrieved on October 3, 2009.
+In 2002, after Chevron and Texaco merged, Chevron sold the former Texaco Headquarters to Morgan Stanley.
 Morgan Stanley bought the building and the surrounding 107 acre for $42 million.
 Previously, Lenovo had its U.S. headquarters in Purchase.
 In 2006, the company announced it was moving to Morrisville, North Carolina.

+Arts and culture

+Sites listed on the National Register of Historic Places include: